Kilkis: World War II

 During the occupation of Greece by the Axis Powers in World War II, Kilkis was included in the German zone of occupation, but in 1943 it became part of Bulgarian zone, which was expanded to include the prefectures of Kilkis and Chalkidiki, after the Nazis allowed so.
 The most significant event during the occupation was the Battle of Kilkis which took place on 4 November 1944 between the communist-led EAM and a coalition of the collaborationist Security Battalions and nationalist resistance organizations.

+Post War Era

+The town saw a construction boom in the 1970s and 80s that saw the replacement of most detached homes with multi storey apartment blocks.
+In 1974, 59% of the population of the municipality of Kilkis voted in favour of the republic in the referendum on the monarchy.
+A ring road was constructed in the 1980s.